Student Code of Conduct

 - If resolution cannot be reached, the student or student organization has the right for the case to be heard by the University Judicial Board.
 The Coordinator contacts the accused student and offers options of written statement or appearance in front of the Board which will promptly convene following their original meeting with the student.
 The University Judicial Board reviews the case to determine whether a violation occurred and levies appropriate sanctions.
 The five person board shall include three members selected by the Dean of Student Affairs from the faculty or staff; two will be members of the executive committee of the Upstate student government selected by the student President of that association.
 All shall serve for such terms as determined by the Dean.
 The Dean shall designate the Committee Chair from its membership.
 Please note: Faculty board members will be selected among those previously identified via College-specific processes.

-- In cases involving first and non-egregious offenses, the College Judicial Officer will attempt to reach resolution with the student(s).
-Note: College Judicial Officer determines severity of offense.
+- In cases involving first and non-egregious charges, the College Judicial Officer will attempt to reach resolution with the student(s).
+Note: The Coordinator of Judicial Affairs and College Judicial Officer will review referral to determine the severity of charges.
 In the College of Medicine, issues of Academic Dishonesty and professionalism may be adjudicated by way of that college's professionalism pathway or Academic Review Board.

 - If determined "not responsible" then no violation and current case file is destroyed.